Following the tragic death of Sammuel Amin in Bath, Don Foster has released the following statement:

-Commenting further, Steve Bradley, Lib Dem PPC for Bath: “These unemployment figures and company growth figures are great news for Bath and highlight the great work being done by the Lib Dems both in Government and locally at the Council.
+Commenting further, Steve Bradley, Lib Dem Parliamentary Campaigner for Bath: “These figures are great news for Bath and highlight the great work being done by the Lib Dems both in Government and locally by the Lib Dem Council.”

 On a national level, The Office for National Statistics (ONS) said that over the last year the number of people unemployed had fallen by 468,000.
 This is the largest annual fall in unemployment since 1988.

 Don added: “The employment growth that we are now witnessing is one of this Government’s key achievements.”